-We were appointed to audit the Bank's financial statements by a resolution of the Supervisory Board dated May 17th, 2023.
-We
+We were appointed to audit the consolidated financial statements of the Group by a resolution of the Parent Company's Supervisory Board dated May 17th, 2023.
+We performed the audit of the consolidated financial statements of the Group in which the Parent Company is a public interest entity for the first time.